 On December 11, 1992, the District Court appointed local civil rights attorney Benson A. Wolman to serve as a Mediator in the case.
 During the months that followed, until July 1993, the Mediator conducted intense settlement negotiations with the parties in an attempt to resolve the case.
 When the case did not settle, the plaintiffs filed their second amended class action complaint on August 17, 1993.
 Defendants moved to dismiss the action on September 23, 1993.

 On December 14, 1993, the District Court (Judge George C. Smith) denied defendants' motion in part and granted in part.
 Judge Smith held that: (1) plaintiffs stated causes of action for violation of Rehabilitation Act and ADA, Developmental Disabilities Act, of due process and equal protection.
-He further held that the Medicaid statutes and regulations created a right, enforceable under § 1983, that inspections of intermediate care facilities for mentally retarded take place.
+He further held that the Medicaid statutes and regulations created a right, enforceable under § 1983, that inspections of intermediate care facilities for those with intellectual disabilities take place.
 Martin v.
 Voinovich, 840 F.Supp.
 1175 (S.D.
 Ohio 1993).

 Discovery continued until the parties agreed to another attempt at settlement in August 1996.
 Discovery was stayed during negotiations which lasted over two years.
 On December 13, 1999, Judge George C. Smith held a conference with the parties to assess the progress of settlement.
 He then referred the matter to Magistrate Judge Norah M. King to conduct further settlement conferences.